OpenUpSA/crime-stats-demystifed/notes/projectionSA.md

 # General intro for SA cartographic/geo- systems

+Shapes and information displayed on maps are a result of transforming the measurements performed on Earth's surface through a composition of functions: choice and representation and a spheroid (datum) + projection on geographic, geodesic/ planar/other coordinates.
+Depending on the location of the analysis and it purpose, that transformation has different definitions.

 ##DATUM
 There are two principal datums used in South Africa:
 1. Cape (obsolete)